Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

 This section focuses on adding your newly created game into version control.

-2. Stage file in the terminal
+2. Stage file in the terminal by _typing_ the following:

     ```
     git add rock_paper_scissor.py